 Unfortunately, the only way to tell is to try it.
 In most cases – outside of higher-end products - we’ve found the single-ended approach to perform better, with the balanced option generally just sounding louder.

 The other, very handy facility you should consider using is an optical or coaxial digital output This allows the player to be connected to an outboard digital-to-analogue converter (DAC).
 It’s something to consider if you have a player that’s working well but you want to improve the sound.
 There are plenty of good DACs around, with The Chord’ Mojo an excellent option at £400.

 How easy is it to operate?

 At its simplest, a CD player needs just one button to open and close the drawer, a couple to start and stop playback, and track-skip up/down controls.
 A headphone socket with its own volume control might come in handy for late-night listening.

 CD players will come with a remote control as standard.
 The handset will let you access a range of functions – often including many that aren't available via the fascia buttons – and allow you to pause the music, skip tracks, programme a selection of tracks and so on.
 If you use an amplifier from the same brand, chances are the remote will 'drive' both amp and player.

 Switch off the display

 As well as letting you see which track's playing, some players show artist and title info when playing CDs with CD-Text.
-Strange as it may seem, most players sound better with their displays turned off, as the display can create some electrical noise.
+Strange as it may seem, it's not unusual for a player to sound better with its display turned off, as the display can create some electrical noise.